Melania Trump’s Spokesperson Issues Message After Stormy Daniels’ Interview On ’60 Minutes’

 Melania Trump’s spokesperson issued a message after the Stormy Daniels interview on 60 Minutes Sunday night.
-Stephanie Grisham posted a message on Twitter just hours after the interview with the porn star was broadcast on CBS.
+Stephanie Grisham posted a message on Twitter just hours after the interview with the adult film star was broadcast on CBS.

-One can only imagine how Melania Trump is absorbing the scandalous headlines involving her husband and his alleged affairs, but her spokesperson spoke on out on behalf of the first son.
+One can only imagine how Melania Trump is absorbing the scandalous headlines involving her husband and his alleged affairs, but her spokesperson spoke out on behalf of the first son.

 Raw Story reports that Melania Trump’s spokeswoman cautioned news outlets to avoid using a “minor’s name” in their reporting.
 The tweet can be viewed below.

 Melania is presumably being proactive in assuring her son is left out of the “salacious” reports involving his father and his scandals.
-Out of respect for the first lady and requests made to leave him out of the media, his name won’t be added in this report.
+Out of respect for the first lady and requests made to leave him out of the media, his name won’t be added to this report.

 The Hill reports that Melania Trump will stay behind in Mar-a-Lago for spring break while President Donald Trump returns to Washington, D.C.
 Deputy press secretary Lindsay Walters said in a statement that it’s an annual tradition for Melania.